List of James Bond allies: Charles Robinson

-Charles Robinson is the Deputy Chief of Staff at MI6 in the Pierce Brosnan Bond films.
+Charles Robinson is the Deputy Chief of Staff at MI6.
 He first appears in Tomorrow Never Dies, then later in The World Is Not Enough, and Die Another Day.
 Played by Colin Salmon, Robinson appears to be M's right-hand man and is often seen at her side.
 When Bond reports in with MI6, he often does so to Robinson.

 Smithers

 One of Q's assistants, Smithers makes two film appearances: in For Your Eyes Only and Octopussy.
 He is played by Jeremy Bulloch.
-He is a distinct character from Colonel Smithers, a Bank of England official whom Bond consults in the novel Goldfinger and its film version.
+He is a distinct character from Colonel Smithers (Richard Vernon), a Bank of England official whom Bond (Sean Connery) consults in the novel Goldfinger and its film version.

 00 agents

 The 00 Section of MI6 is considered the elite of the Secret Service.
 Agents with the 00 prefix have proven themselves capable enough in the field to be entrusted with the licence to kill: the authorisation to, at their own discretion, commit acts of assassination and other controversial activities in order to complete their missions, without having to first seek permission from headquarters.

 The following 00 agents have been referenced onscreen in the James Bond films.
 Additional 00 agents, ranging from 001 to 0012, have been referenced in literature and in comic strips.